-We had a very pleasant Sabbath school with the and staff at Krishnarajapuram.
-Many improvments have been made and there is a fine group of students there who along with the staff are manifesting a spirit of enthusiasm and industry outlook is very bright for Krishnarajapuram.
+We had a very pleasant Sabbath school with the and staff Krishnarajapuram.
+Many improvments have been made and there is a fine group of students there who along with the staff are manifesting a spirit of enthusiasm and industry The farm, poultry, dairy, and the new industries which are being established by Brother A. F. Jessen, show marked improvement and the outlook is very bright for Krishnarajapuram.

 The following week we visited Wynad and the newly developed work in the North Kerala field.
 Brother Joseph met us there and we had a good meeting with the new believers.
 They are still meeting in the shed that was constructed for the effort. and from where Brother P. C. Matthew had such marked success following up another strong Voice of Prophecy interest that had developed.
-A very lovely site was located and arrangements were made for its purchase.
+A very lovely site was located and arrangements were made for purchase.
 This would be used for the headquarters of the new work in Wynad.
 There is a house on the property which with proper renovation could be occupied by the worker.
 We look for the rapid growth of this newly awakened interest.